mleonetti12/EmailSystem/README.md

 - Utilizes a React frontend with design based on Google's Material-UI library

-- node.js and express backend implementing an API specified by openAPI
+- node.js and express backend implementing an API set via openAPI

 - Serving a database of emails implemented through a postgreSQL server running off docker